-With over 91 million books sold, Beverly Cleary has captured the experiences of childhood in a way that clearly resonates.
+With over 91 million books sold, Beverly Cleary captured the experiences of childhood in a way that clearly resonated with us all.
 Ramona and Beezus, Henry Huggins, Ralph S. Mouse – these characters are a source of comfort and nostalgia for many.

 Here Are 16 of the Best Beverly Cleary Quotes

 “If you don’t see the book you want on the shelf, write it.”

 “I don’t necessarily start with the beginning of the book.
 I just start with the part of the story that’s most vivid in my imagination and work forward and backward from there.”

 “I wrote books to entertain.
 I’m not trying to teach anything!
 If I suspected the author was trying to show me how to be a better behaved girl, I shut the book.”

 “Writers are good at plucking out what they need here and there.”

 “In 50 years, the world has changed, especially for kids, but kids’ needs haven’t changed.
 They still need to feel safe, be close to their families, like their teachers, and have friends to play with.”

 “I guess that’s what growing up is.
 Saying goodbye to a lot of things.
 Sometimes it is easy and sometimes it isn’t.
 But it is all right.” – The Luckiest Girl